-1 (2) Submittals

-Submittals for master plans, preliminary development plans and subdivision plats shall include:

-4 (a) a conceptual plan and report that shows the general approach proposed for terrain and 5 stormwater management, and how the proposed development meets all of the minimum 6 standards described in Subsection 14-8.2(D);

-7 (b) a topographic survey and grading plan as outlined in Subsection 14-8.2(F)(5); and

-8 (c) a brief description of the watershed directly upstream and downstream of the parcel, 9 including the size, terrain, type and extent of vegetation cover and degree of development for all 10 areas draining to the project site.
+- 1 (2) Submittals - 2 Submittals for master plans, preliminary development plans and subdivision plats shall include: - 4 (a) a conceptual plan and report that shows the general approach proposed for terrain and - 5 stormwater management, and how the proposed development meets all of the minimum - 6 standards described in Subsection 14-8.2(D); - 7 (b) a topographic survey and grading plan as outlined in Subsection 14-8.2(F)(5); and - 8 (c) a brief description of the watershed directly upstream and downstream of the parcel, - 9 including the size, terrain, type and extent of vegetation cover and degree of development for all - areas draining to the project site.

-- 11 (H) Final Development Plans and Subdivision Plats - 12 (1) Minimum standards
+11 (H) Final Development Plans and Subdivision Plats

+- 12 (1) Minimum standards

-Final development plans and subdivision plats shall meet the minimum standards described in Subsection 14-8.2(D) and (G).
+- Final development plans and subdivision plats shall meet the minimum standards described in Subsection 14-8.2(D) and (G).

-15 (2) Submittals
+- 15 (2) Submittals

-16 Submittals for final development plans and subdivision plats shall include:

-17 (a) all submittals required pursuant to Subsection 14-8.2(F);

-18 (b) a long-term operation and maintenance plan and certification statement.
-This plan shall include a schedule for the life of the stormwater management measures, including the time frame 19 20 for completion and the responsible party who shall perform the maintenance.
-The operation and maintenance plan shall be binding on the record owner of the property or properties subject to 21 this ordinance and their owners, heirs and assigns.
-The operation and maintenance plan shall be 22 developed by a professional engineer or landscape architect properly licensed to practice in the 23 State of New Mexico and shall include maintenance requirements and protocols for each 24 stormwater control measure, including an associated schedule of inspection and maintenance 25 activities, and procedures and checklists for each stormwater control measure and a signed 26 certification statement accepting responsibility for the operation, maintenance and inspection of 27 the stormwater control measures.; and 28

-(c) an as-built certification signature block to be executed by a professional engineer after the-within 90 days of project completion to ensure that the constructed stormwater management systems comply with the approved stormwater plans.
+- Submittals for final development plans and subdivision plats shall include: - 17 (a) all submittals required pursuant to Subsection 14-8.2(F); - 18 (b) a long-term operation and maintenance plan and certification statement.
+This plan shall - 19 include a schedule for the life of the stormwater management measures, including the time frame - 20 for completion and the responsible party who shall perform the maintenance.
+The operation and - 21 maintenance plan shall be binding on the record owner of the property or properties subject to - 22 this ordinance and their owners, heirs and assigns.
+The operation and maintenance plan shall be - 23 developed by a professional engineer or landscape architect properly licensed to practice in the - 24 State of New Mexico and shall include maintenance requirements and protocols for each - 25 stormwater control measure, including an associated schedule of inspection and maintenance - 26 activities, and procedures and checklists for each stormwater control measure and a signed - 27 certification statement accepting responsibility for the operation, maintenance and inspection of - 28 the stormwater control measures.; and - 29 (c) an as-built certification signature block to be executed by a professional engineer after - 30 the within 90 days of project completion to ensure that the constructed stormwater management - 31 systems comply with the approved stormwater plans.

-32 (I) Inspections and Violations During Construction Process
+(I) Inspections and Violations During Construction Process

-1 (1) For all nonresidential projects and all residential projects that do not qualify as

-2 minor development, an applicant shall notify the land use director to set up an inspection at the 3 following times:

-4 (a) when the construction erosion and sediment control devices and measures are in place;

-5 (b) when final stormwater management measures are completed;

-6 (c) when the final site restoration measures are completed; provided, however, that if final 7 site restoration measures are being delayed due to the season, the applicant shall notify the land8 use director when temporary erosion control measures practices, for use until site restoration is 9 complete, in place and ready for inspection; and the land use director may enter upon any property subject to this Subsection 14-8.2 at reasonable times to conduct inspections of grading, erosion and stormwater management measures to determine compliance with city policies and procedures and to carry out duties in the enforcement of this Subsection 14-8.2; and
+- 1 (1) For all nonresidential projects and all residential projects that do not qualify as - 2 minor development, an applicant shall notify the land use director to set up an inspection at the - 3 following times: - 4 (a) when the construction erosion and sediment control devices and measures are in place; - 5 (b) when final stormwater management measures are completed; - 6 (c) when the final site restoration measures are completed; provided, however, that if final - 7 site restoration measures are being delayed due to the season, the applicant shall notify the land - 8 use director when temporary erosion control measures practices, for use until site restoration is - 9 complete, in place and ready for inspection; and - 10 (d2) further construction or issuance of any permits shall not occur until written approval has - been granted by the inspector after each inspection that the best management practices and - stormwater management control methods measures have been completed in accordance with - approved plans; - the land use director may enter upon any property subject to this Subsection 14-8.2 at - reasonable times to conduct inspections of grading, erosion and stormwater management - measures to determine compliance with city policies and procedures and to carry out duties in the - enforcement of this Subsection 14-8.2; and - the land use director may waive or consolidate any inspections required under this - 19 Section 14-8.2.